 - engineering for risk mitigation, which includes topics on engineering to increase the capacity of buildings and infrastructure to withstand the demands from extreme events.

-Currently, the “Earthquake Engineering and Engineering Seismology (ROSE)” and “Risk and Emergency Management (REM)” Master and Doctoral Programmes of the UME Graduate School are fully operational, whilst the Doctoral Programme in “Weather Related Risk (WRR)” will start in September 2013.
+Currently, the School runs Master and PhD programmes in “Earthquake Engineering and Engineering Seismology (ROSE)” and “Risk and Emergency Management (REM)” and PhD programme in “Weather Related Risk (WRR)”.